goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

         pass
 ```

 The auth model has an interface (or abstract base class) containing several methods you can use on your route.
 The methods are returning `current user` if the user is authorized.
-The detail of each method are depending on it's implementation, but the general consensus is:
+The detail of each method are depending on its implementation, but the general consensus is:

 * `everyone`: Everyone should be able to access the resource.
 If the user has been logged in, this method should return the logged-in user.
 Otherwise, it should return guest user.
 This method should never throw an error.
 * `is_authenticated`: Only authenticated user (i.e: has been logged in) can access the resource.
 This method should return the logged in user or throwing an error.